 It comes from the natural breakdown of uranium in soil, rock, and water and gets into the air you breathe.
 Radon typically moves up through the ground to the air above and into your home through cracks and other holes in the foundation.
 Radon can also enter your home through well water.
 Your home can trap radon inside.

 Any home can have a radon problem.
 This means new and old homes, well-sealed and drafty homes, and homes with or without basements.
-In fact, you and your family are most likely to get your greatest radiation exposure at home.
+You and your family will most likely get your greatest radiation exposure at home.
 That is where you spend most of your time.

 2. EPA and the Surgeon General Recommend That You Test Your Home

 Testing is the only way to know if you and your family are at risk from radon.
 EPA and the Surgeon General recommend testing all homes below the third floor for radon.

 You cannot predict radon levels based on state, local, and neighborhood radon measurements.
 Do not rely on radon test results taken in other homes in the neighborhood to estimate the radon level in your home.
 Homes that are next to each other can have different radon levels.

 Testing is the only way to determine your home’s radon level.